neilchaudhuri/vidya-website/content/blog/talking-trends-at-tech-talk-dc.md

 I will be speaking at [Tech Talk DC](https://www.meetup.com/TechTalkDC/events/243181157/) on October 25th in Arlington, Virginia, on *Here's What's Trending In Software Engineering*.
-Whether you build software, manage projects, or run enterprises, you’ll discover tools, techniques, and technologies that will give you an edge in the years to come.
+Whether you build software, manage projects, or run enterprises, you’ll discover techniques and technologies that will give you an edge in the years to come.

 If you saw me speak on this topic at
 [Code Writers Workshop](/blog/2017/06/05/speaking-at-code-writers-workshop-2017/) in the summer, rest assured this talk will be different.